-Literature of the British Isles from Beowulf through the Renaissance.
+Literature of the British Isles from the Restoration through the Victorian Period.

 Prerequisites

 ENGL 115, ENGL 215

 Required Text/Material

 Note: Textbooks for online courses may be purchased from any supplier.
 For financial aid in payment, contact your financial advisor at the university where you are completing your degree.
 Andrews University degree students who have confirmed that funds are available will then purchase the books themselves and send receipts to their financial advisor for reimbursement.